YouTube Video Thumbnail

 Zondervan Library

-With over 200,000 books and journals on its shelves, Zondervan Library provides access to a wide range of online information in the form of journals, eBooks, and scholarly articles and print resources that support teaching, student research, and a broad spectrum of learning.
-Most of this information provided through the library is not freely available on the web.
+In addition to nearly 100,000 books and journals on its shelves, the Zondervan Library provides access to a host of online content in the form of journals, eBooks, and scholarly articles that support teaching, student research, and a broad spectrum of learning.
+Librarians and student research assistants are available to help students kickstart research or find specific resources.
+The Library offers services that meet student and faculty research needs, including Interlibrary Loan, which is borrowing materials from other institutions.